-The final two phases of the IFIM process involves alternatives analysis and problem resolution (Phase 5).
+The final two phases of the traditional IFIM process involve alternatives analysis (Phase 4) and issues resolution (Phase 5).
 The alternatives analysis is important to the IFIM process because the IFIM process generally does not result in a single "best" flow value.
 Rather, the IFIM generates WUA estimates over a range of flows (or for alternative flow time-series) for each target species.
-The WUA estimates form the basis of negotiations among interested parties.
+The WUA estimates form the basis of negotiations among interested parties, including the stakeholders identified in Phase 1.

-Establishment of instream flow or flow-regime alternatives for a particular stream reach can be formulated by any interested party after reviewing both the institutional analysis and the results of the technical studies from previous study phases.
+Establishment of ISF or flow-regime alternatives for a particular stream reach can be formulated by any interested party after reviewing both the institutional analysis and the results of the technical studies from previous study phases.
 Alternatives are compared to an agreed-upon baseline condition to facilitate understanding of potential impacts and to begin negotiating and creating new alternatives that may be more compatible with the multiple objectives of the parties.